Yosolita1978/React-Express-Basic/README.md

 At this point, you should see the data from your server in your react localhost.

 ### To run just one server with the module concurrently
-Inside your package.json in your `server.js` file add the client and dev scripts with:
+Inside your package.json in your `serve` directory add these client and dev scripts with:
 ```
 "client": "npm start --prefix client",
  "dev": "concurrently \"npm run server\" \"npm run client\""